tinyield/sequences-benchmarks/README.md

             <td class="Vavr">0.4</td>
             <comment></comment>
             <td class="Guava">1.1</td>
-            <td class="Protonpack">1</td>
+            <td class="Protonpack">1.0</td>
         </tr>
     </tbody>
 </table>
-Notes:

-(1) Distinct Top Artist and Top Track by Country Benchmark
+(1) Corresponds to "Distinct Top Artist and Top Track by Country Benchmark"  <br>
-(2) Artists who are in a Country's top ten who also have Tracks in the same Country's top ten Benchmark
+(2) Corresponds to Artists who are in a Country's top ten who also have Tracks" in the same Country's top ten Benchmark

 # Article